puppetlabs/device_manager/README.md

 ## Description

 Devices require a (proxy) Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.
-This module manages the configuration file used by the `puppet device` command on Puppet agents; provides a `puppet_device` task for direct orchestration of `puppet device` runs on Puppet agents; and provides indirect orchestration of `puppet device` runs on Puppet agents.
+This module manages the configuration file used by the `puppet device` command on Puppet agents; defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device; provides a `puppet_device` task for direct orchestration of `puppet device` runs on Puppet agents; and provides indirect orchestration of `puppet device` runs on older Puppet agents that do not support tasks.

 ## Usage